 - 3-D printing demonstrations with Make717 and PrintedSolid – and try your own hand at designing a trinket to be printed!

-- Chalk up the sidewalk with Lancaster Transplant
+- Collaborative art-making with Lancaster Transplant

 - Soldering Zone (ages 10 & up) with Make717

 - Personalized printing with The .918 Club of Heritage Press Museum

 - Lancaster Creative Reuse will host an upcycled craft table